vbachele/Inception/README.md

 Nginx conf documents will be used for config our server and the right proxy connexion.
 #	Command for nginx
 https://www.nginx.com/resources/wiki/start/topics/tutorials/commandline/
+- nginx -t = test your configuration file

+# Useful things to have
+- I installed Ohmyzsh - check my dockerfile to see the command